Last Updated on

 Here is a list of Desert Evergreen Shrubs that do well in the Southwest.
 Some of these plants are not native but will survive the hottest part of the mid-summer seasons providing they are given lots of water.

-Once established they do become tolerant to the mid-summer heat.
+Once established they do become tolerant of the mid-summer heat.
 Moderate waterings are ok.
 Use a good drip system except for the cactus, agave, and the creosote about 20-30 minutes every other day.
 They are good plants for native and or desert landscaping.

 Agave or Mescal (spanish):